Domain I: Acknowledge the Ubiquitous Nature of Culture in Counselling

 The learning activities below are designed to support competency development related to the key concepts above.
 Click on any of the key concepts in the table to go the relevant activities, exercises, and learning resources.

 Many people operate under the misconception that various aspects of cultural identity are essentialized or fixed in time and place; however, even those aspects of identity that people often take for granted may be more complex than they realize.
-Choose a nationality or ethnicity that you have less affiliation or openness towards than others.
+Choose a nationality or ethnicity that you have less affiliation or openness toward than others.
 Be honest with yourself about the perceptions and assumptions you hold of this population.
-One of the goals of this course is to support the uncovering of assumptions and biases that we all hold as human beings.
+One of the goals of this teaching and learning guide is to support the uncovering of assumptions and biases that we all hold as human beings.
 Then watch the YouTube video below as individuals from various ethnic backgrounds share their perceptions of others and then are faced with an unexpected outcome.

 - What are your reactions to this video, and how does it offer you a different way of viewing those who are culturally different from you?